EJU 5849 was the first flight to take off from BER with destination Vienna (Photo: Jan Gruber).

 Corona measures in the gangway do not exist

-There are not many words to write about the Easyjet flight, because it was carried out unspectacularly with an Airbus A320neo.
-For the crew it was “business as usual” and many passengers were not even aware that it was the first flight that started at BER with the destination Vienna.
-With two small exceptions, the processes at BER worked perfectly, i.e. there were no “teething problems”.
-The exceptions are: According to their own information, the check-in staff on the computer cannot see from which gate the flight is leaving, even though boarding is already in progress according to the display board.
-That was of course nonsense, because boarding has not yet started.
-It is astonishing that the question of which gate it is around 15 minutes before “Boarding close according to boarding pass” could not be answered.
-Easyjet and BER have some room for improvement here in the interests of passengers.
+There is not much to say about the Easyjet flight, as it was unspectacular and operated on an Airbus A320neo.
+For the crew, it was "business as usual" and many passengers were not even aware that it was the first flight to take off from BER with the destination Vienna.
+With two small exceptions, the processes at BER worked perfectly, i.e. there were no "teething problems".
+The exceptions are: According to their own statements, the check-in staff cannot see on the computer which gate the flight is departing from, even though the display board says that boarding is already underway.
+This was nonsense, of course, because boarding had not yet begun.
+It is surprising that the question of which gate it was could not be answered around 15 minutes before "boarding closes according to the boarding pass".
+Easyjet and BER need to improve a little here for the benefit of passengers.

-The second point of criticism relates to the Corona measures: The ground staff paid very close attention to the fact that the clearances were observed when queuing for the boarding pass control and for this reason the passengers were sent staggered into the gangway.
-And then there was no more keeping your distance, because there the passengers were “temporarily stored” for about 15 minutes, in a kind of connecting piece between the terminal and the actual passenger boarding bridge.
-Unfortunately, this phenomenon also exists in Vienna and makes the topic of “keeping your distance” ad absurdum, as more and more passengers are moving up from behind, but the way to the plane is “blocked”.
-So it is forced to get tighter.
-In general, airlines and ground handling service providers should think about whether the procedure to “temporarily store” passengers in gangways or buses in times of Corona is appropriate.
-At BER it was 15 minutes, but a few weeks ago on an Austrian Airlines flight from Vienna an impressive 45 minutes in the apron bus directly at the gate.
-But back to BER's maiden flight to the Austrian capital: Incidentally, upon arrival, Vienna Airport referred to the new airport as “BER” and not as Berlin.
+The second point of criticism concerns the Corona measures: The ground staff paid very close attention to ensuring that the distances were maintained when queuing for boarding pass control and it was precisely for this reason that the passengers were sent to the gangway in stages.
+And then there was no more social distancing, because there the passengers were "temporarily stored" for about 15 minutes in a kind of connecting piece between the terminal and the actual passenger bridge.
+Unfortunately, this phenomenon also exists in Vienna and takes the issue of "social distancing" ad absurdum, as more and more passengers move up from behind, but the way into the aircraft is "blocked".
+This means that it is inevitably getting more and more crowded.
+In general, airlines and ground handling service providers should think about whether the approach of "temporarily storing" passengers in gangways or buses is appropriate in times of Corona.
+At BER it was 15 minutes, but a few weeks ago on an Austrian Airlines flight from Vienna it was an impressive 45 minutes in the apron bus directly at the gate.
+But back to the BER’s first flight to the Austrian capital: upon arrival, Vienna Airport referred to the new airport as “BER” and not as Berlin.

 Impressions from the first Easyjet flight from BER to Vienna: